lukasborawski/bigos/README.md

 This was the first group of mobile mixins.
 The second one is more transparent.

-So, as a value of `$point` use one of predefined dimension names.
-E.g.
+So, as a value of `$point` use one of predefined dimension names. i.g.

 ```scss
 @include breakpoint(iphone6-landscape) {